BASIC PRINCIPLES OF STABILITY

 Most trading vessels are required by law to have marks on the sides, at amidships, which indicate the draft to which the vessel can be loaded.
-Section 7 of the USL Code deals with loadlines.
-Loadlines are not required to be marked on vessels of less than 24 metres in length but note that the definition of length (as given in Section 7 of the USL Code, for loadline purposes) is not the same as measured length.
-For most vessels the loadline looks like the one shown in Fig 5.3.
+Loadlines (sometimes called a Plimsol Line) are generally not required to be marked on vessels of less than 24 metres in length but note that the definition of length may not the same as measured length (as in the NSCV).
+For most vessels the loadline looks like the one shown in Fig 3.

-5.3 shows the typical loadlines for a vessel trading
+3 shows the typical loadlines for a vessel in Norsk

 TF Tropical Fresh Water Mark

 S Summer (Plimsoll) Mark

 The tropical, summer and winter are the marks which must not be submerged when the vessel is trading in a designated tropic zone, summer zone or winter zone.

 The names of the zones are only loosely related to the seasons of the year.
 It is possible to have summer zones in winter and vice versa.

 Bad sea and weather conditions are associated with winter zones; better weather with summer zones, and good conditions with tropical zones.
 As a result, a greater freeboard is required for the bad weather zones than for the good weather zones.

 A seasonal zone is one which changes its name according to different times of the year.
 (See Fig .4).